 IQPP certified centers provide manufacturers with the highest quality source material.
 IQPP certification focuses on:

 Donor Education Standard: It is important that donations are collected from a low-risk donor population.
 This standard requires new donors to engage in an educational program and follow-up assessment regarding HIV/AIDS and activities that place them at risk for HIV/AIDS.
 The educational program also encourages donors to lead a healthy lifestyle.
-Those potential donors, who acknowledge being involved in defined high-risk behaviors, are deferred from donating.
+[English, German]

-National Donor Deferral Registry Standard: This standard helps ensure that donors deferred for reactive test results do not donate in other facilities.
-Any individual who tests reactive for HIV, HBV or HCV must be entered into a national database (the National Donor Deferral Registry) used by all IQPP-certified centers in the U.S. All individuals presenting themselves for the first time are checked against the NDDR.
+National Donor Deferral Registry® Standard (NDDR®): This standard helps ensure that donors deferred for reactive test results do not donate in other facilities.
+Any individual who tests reactive for HIV, HBV or HCV must be entered into a national database (the NDDR®) used by all IQPP-certified centers in the U.S. All individuals presenting themselves for the first time are checked against the NDDR®.
 Those who have previously been deferred for reactive test results at any participating facility can quickly be identified and rejected utilizing this computerized database.
+[English]

 Viral Marker Standard: It is important that donations are collected from a low-risk donor population.
 This standard focuses on that element.
 Each center is obliged to report its viral marker rates for HIV, HBV and HCV in the donor population.
 The center's rates are compared to the industry average.
 Alert limits are set to take into account the number of annual donations.
-If a center exceeds the limit for any of these viruses or the aggregate, the center will implement corrective actions that will bring the center into compliance with the standard.
+If a center exceeds the limit for any of these viruses or the aggregate of the three viruses, the center will implement corrective actions that will bring the center into compliance with the standard.
+[English, German]

-Professional Plasma Collection Facility Standard: It is imperative that all medical facilities maintain a high level of professionalism and quality regarding their cleanliness, safety and appearance.
+Plasma Collection Facility Standard: It is imperative that all facilities maintain a high level of professionalism and quality regarding their cleanliness, safety and appearance.
 This standard ensures that IQPP-certified centers uphold that level of professionalism and quality.
+[English, Czech, German]